NOTE: This updated version posted on 28 August 2017 (the day when Goethe was born in 1749) was first published on 20 January 2010.

 My wife and I were standing in a very long line of people, slowly making our way towards the entrance to the California Academy of Sciences building in Golden Gate Park.
 (And we all already had tickets!)
 As the line flowed at its glacial pace, I noticed a statue of two figures standing on a stone pedestal.
 I remarked to my wife that it looked like a German or European statue.
 As we got closer, the bronze figures seemed even more familiar.

-I took out my iPhone and snapped a picture of the statue (see photo), thinking I would try to solve this mystery later.
+I took out my iPhone and snapped a picture of the statue (see photo below), thinking I would try to solve this mystery later.